 Charles was born in London in 1961 and educated at Ampleforth, a Catholic boarding school in North Yorkshire.
-Here he was taught to draw in the classical tradition by the sculptor John Bunting, a student of Leon Underwood.
+He was taught to draw in the classical tradition by the sculptor John Bunting, himself a student of Leon Underwood.
 Charles attended art colleges in Exeter, Wolverhampton and Lyon, France, graduating with a 1st-class Hons degree in Fine Art (painting) in 1984.

 On leaving art college he worked for many years as a street artist in London’s Covent Garden.
 He started by drawing 10-minute portraits in pencil and later began cutting silhouettes.
 He moved naturally from Covent Garden into corporate events, where he found a very different audience to the world of fine art.